MicrosoftDocs/dynamics365smb-docs/business-central/privacy-notices-status.md

 ## Privacy Notices Status Page

-In [!INCLUDE[prod_short](includes/prod_short.md)], if users want to integrate their data with the Microsoft Exchange, Microsoft OneDrive, and Microsoft Teams, they need to agree or disagree to the privacy notice for each entity.
+In [!INCLUDE[prod_short](includes/prod_short.md)], if users want to integrate their data with the Microsoft Exchange, Microsoft OneDrive, and Microsoft Teams, they must agree or disagree to the privacy notice for each entity.
 Or an admin can agree or disagree to the privacy notices on their behalf.
 Admins can see the status of privacy notices on **Privacy Notices Status** page.
-You can find the **Privacy Notices Status** page in the [!INCLUDE[prod_short](includes/prod_short.md)] by writing the name of the page in the search bar. <br>
+You can find the **Privacy Notices Status** page in the [!INCLUDE[prod_short](includes/prod_short.md)] by writing the name of the page in the search bar.

 On the page, you'll find a table with options to choose from for each of the services mentioned above.

 | Column | Description |